USEPA/WNTR/documentation/resilience.rst

    =====================================  ================================================================================================================================================
    Water age                              To determine the number of node-time pairs above or below a specified water age threshold,
                                           use the :class:`~wntr.metrics.misc.query` method on results.node['quality'] after a simulation using AGE.
+										  Water age can be also be computed using the average age from the last 48 hours of the simulation results.

    Concentration                          To determine the number of node-time pairs above or below a specified concentration threshold,
                                           use the :class:`~wntr.metrics.misc.query` method on results.node['quality'] after a simulation using CHEM or TRACE.